Want to know what we're up to? Here's a copy of our daily schedule! Remember, first grade is fluid and may be subject to change!

 Money is collected at the beginning of each day and sent to the lunch supervisor.
 Money can also be given directly to the front office.
 If your child orders lunch regularly, parents are encouraged to pay by the month or semester, if possible.
 Free and reduced lunch forms are available at the office.
 Lunch menus are available online: http://mssd14.nutrislice.com

 Each First Grader has his/her own iPad for classroom use.
 Students will use these periodically for specific educational activities, projects, practice, and assessment.
 All iPad use will be carefully directed and monitored, and all iPads are filtered to ensure appropriate content. iPads will remain in the classroom and will not be sent home.

 A note will come home when it is your child’s show and tell day (about once per month).
 In order to feel comfortable speaking in front of others, students should practice what they intend to say about the item being shown.
 Sharing is encouraged to be cerebral and creative so that kids truly learn from the experience.

-Parents should send snacks to school with their child.
+Parents should send two snacks to school with their child.
 Snacks are eaten during morning recess and afternoon recess.
 Please send healthy food, as these snacks are to feed the kids' brains, not just their bellies.
-Check out the first grade nutrition pagefor more information on healthy foods.

 Although we have a drinking fountain in the classroom, students are encouraged to keep a pop-top bottle, labeled with their names, at school.
 The bottles will be sent home periodically for cleaning.

-We celebrate birthdays in First Grade with a special birthday crown and the hot commodity of being the coveted line leader.
+We celebrate birthdays in First Grade with a special birthday crown, being the line leader for the day, and of course singing the birthday song!
 If you would like to spend in birthday treats, we will pass them out and enjoy them at last recess.
 For birthdays that are on weekends, we will celebrate on Friday.
 Parents are welcome to join us at recess for treats!
 Summer birthdays are celebrated at the end of the year.